How to Can Crunchy Pickles

 The fresher your cucumbers are, the firmer and crunchier they’ll stay once they’re canned.
 You can sometimes can them the next day… but same day you harvest is better.
 If you must wait, put them directly in the fridge.

 - Harvest tip: Focus on small whole cucumbers.
 I tell my kids, pick when they are about the size of your thumb (they are teen boys just for size reference).
-You can certainly use them bigger… but small is better.
+You can certainly use them bigger.
+Many people simply cut them and make spears… but whole and small is better.

 - Farmers Market Tip: Ask when the cucumbers were harvested and how they were stored.
 If you find a bin of cucumbers that are out in the heat and the farmer picked them 2 days ago.
 I’d pass.